 Charleston is one of the top “Foodie” destinations in the US.
 You will find many casual spots as well as many fine dining options with great southern cuisine.
 Our top picks include:

 Poogan’s Porch, 72 Queen St.: This highly recommended restaurant is in an attractive old house.
 The pulled pork sliders with the sweet potato slaw were great as was the she crab soup.

-Virginia’s on King, 412 King St. at Hutson: Enjoyed Saturday brunch here, just north of the Charleston Farmers Market.
+Virginia’s on King, 412 King St. at Hutson: I enjoyed Saturday brunch here, just north of the Charleston Farmers Market.
 The omelette with crabmeat, hollandaise sauce and asparagus was really good, but the collard greens were really excellent!
 I would definitely go back!

-Husk, 76 Queen St.: I had lunch on my last day at the sister restaurant of McCrady’s.
-This is the newest offering of the James Beard Award winning chef Sean Brock.
+Husk, 76 Queen St.: I had lunch there on my last day in town.
 Its focus is on local ingredients.
 The atmosphere was great in the downstairs dining room which had great art and a nice contemporary design.
-I had the shrimp and grits which was great.
+I had the shrimp and grits which was outstanding.
 I could have licked the bowl it was so good.
 The peach upside-down cake was also great.

-I now have to go on a major diet due to all of the great food I have tried in the last three days.
+I had to go on a major diet due to all of the great food I had tried in the three days that I was in Charleston!

 I heard that 82 Queen for local cuisine since 1982, Magnolias, Cru Cafe and SNOB (Slightly North of Broad) are also quite good.
-Recent articles recommend Cypress, Bertha’s Kitchen for its soul food, fried chicken, fish and sides.
-Sugar Bakeshop, The Ordinary for seafood, Butcher & Bee for sandwiches, Halls Chophouse, The Macintosh, Xiao Bao Biscuit and Martha Lou’s Kitchen for soul food all come highly recommended.
+Recent articles recommend Bertha’s Kitchen for its soul food, fried chicken, fish and sides.
+Sugar Bakeshop, The Ordinary for seafood and oysters, Butcher & Bee for sandwiches, Halls Chophouse, The Macintosh, Xiao Bao Biscuit and Martha Lou’s Kitchen for soul food all come highly recommended.

-Still more iclude The Grocery, Edmund’s Oast brew pub, Circa 1886 at the historic Wentworth Mansion, Leon’s Fine Poultry & Oysters and Rutledge Cab Co. and Home Team BBQ both in old gas stations.
-I just have to go back!!
+Still more include The Grocery, Edmund’s Oast brew pub, Circa 1886 at the historic Wentworth Mansion for fine dining, Leon’s Fine Poultry & Oysters and Rutledge Cab Co. and Home Team BBQ both in old gas stations.